cedricwalter/git-branch-renamer-maven-plugin/readme.md

 * ```<version>feature-xxxx-SNAPSHOT</version>```   (filterOutBranchQualifier = false)

 # Resume
-* Deriving Maven artifact version from GIT branch,
+* This plugin derive Maven artifact version from GIT branch name,
 * Update pom version automatically,

+# Bonus
 * Add the ability to use Pull request with any branching workflow model
-* Remove all non portable build step in jenkins/teamcity/bamboo/...
+* Remove all non portable build step (bash/shell) in jenkins/teamcity/bamboo/...
-* All in project object model
+* Centralized code in project object model (pom)

+# Caveat
+You need to run this code in an own maven step like ```mvn clean```, then your build in ```mvn deploy```.
+This is because Maven has read and cache the reactor content with the old version name, the plugin properly change version on disk but there is no easy way to reload all projects.

 # Quick Usage
 Add to the root pom